How to Use Essential Oils for Pest Control

 I recently got a quote for $850 to get rid of my termites and property.
 I put two bottles of each of the oils below in a bottle of V6 and the termites are all dead and gone.
 I figured that this is costly to buy the oils but it beats having to pay some exterminator to come and make my soil toxic.
 To me it was worth the shot.
 I’m glad I did it because I had the engineer come back to inspect for them because I was refinancing and wanted another loan to fix my house and my home is termite and carpenter ant free now.

 Some of the oils used were Clove, Cinnamon, Lemon, Lemongrass and a large bottle of carrier oil.
 I put the whole thing in a bottle and squirt it all around the perimeter of my house and doorstep or anywhere termites or carpenter ants would love to hide.
 I also keep a bottle hooked up to my hose to spray over the base of the property.
 I just have to upkeep it periodically.
 I use on my dogs and cats to keep off all the ticks and fleas.
 It works on my cats too.

 KEEP BEES AND WASPS AWAY WITH PEPPERMINT OIL AND WATER IN SPRAY BOTTLE.

-Spray yourself and your children (clothing), your animals, and the air, and the flying insects should stay away from you.
+Spray yourself and your children with essential oils for pest control, your animals, and the air, and the flying insects should stay away from you.

-A useful idea is to put water and about 10 drops of Peppermint oil in a spray bottle.
+A useful idea is to put water and about 10 drops of Peppermint oil in a spray bottle for essential oils for pest control.
 When you go outside, you can spray your clothes, your shoes and socks, and spray the area where you are, like a patio or deck.

 One time before I knew about the oils, I was attacked at my garage door by 22 wasps.
 They stung me so bad I had to go to the hospital emergency room.
 I sat there in pain until they got to me and said to go home and put ice on the stings.
 And for this we had to pay a hospital emergency room bill.